bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 However, the CH32V203 is not ideal.
 A key consideration to chip selection is that the second (hypercube) UART must be capable of being assigned to any pin.
 The CH32V203 does not have this capability; the `USART1_TX` can only be mapped to pins `PA9` or `PB6`.
 The reason we need UART pins fully remapable are covered below, but it is a requirement for the full machine.

 There are several microcontrollers that do have fully remappable peripherals, where a UART can be attached to any pin.
 The [NXP LPC800 series](https://www.nxp.com/products/processors-and-microcontrollers/arm-microcontrollers/general-purpose-mcus/lpc800-arm-cortex-m0-plus-/lpc800-32-bit-arm-cortex-m0-plus-based-low-cost-mcu:LPC80X) has fully remappable pins, but it's a marginally expensive part and limited to a CPU frequency of 15MHz.
 The LPC80 is also an Arm Cortex-M0+ microcontroller, not a RISC-V part.
 This is a critical difference for the Twitter and Hacker News crowd.
 I gotta get eyeballs on this, after all.
 The [Cypress / Infineon PSOC](https://www.infineon.com/products/microcontroller/32-bit-psoc-arm-cortex) has remappable peripherals, but these parts are even more expensive than the LPC800.
 The [Microchip PIC32MM](https://www.microchip.com/en-us/products/microcontrollers/32-bit-mcus/pic32m/pic32mm) has a crossbar called a 'peripheral pin select'.
-The [Raspberry Pi Pico RP2350](https://www.raspberrypi.com/products/rp2350/) has PIOs, or small state machines that can assign any function to any pin.
-The RP2350 also has (optional) RISC-V cores, perfect for the people who will not read this page, don't understand what I'm doing, but appreciate tech YouTubers telling them what to think.
-The Pico an expensive part, though.
+The [Raspberry Pi Pico RP2350](https://www.raspberrypi.com/products/rp2350/) has PIOs, or small state machines that can assign functions to any pin.
+The RP2350 also has (optional) RISC-V cores, perfect for the people who appreciate tech YouTubers telling them what to think.
+The Pico is an expensive part, though.

 There is a better option: The [AG32 SoC family](https://www.agm-micro.com/products.aspx?lang=&id=3118&p=37) from AGM Micro.
 This family combines a RISC-V microcontroller core with a small (2000 LUT) FPGA fabric.
 The chip is essentially a RISC-V core, with all pins broken out to an FPGA fabric.
 With this, I can remap UARTS dynamically and talk to the hypercube nodes without bogging down the RISC-V core.
 The smallest AG32 is available [for eighty cents in quantity](https://www.lcsc.com/product-detail/C41397171.html) from LCSC in a QFN32 package.
-This is the ideal chip.
+This is almost the ideal chip.

 But the AG32 has one significant shortcoming: there is zero documentation in English.
-The plan, then, is to build up as much of the machine as I can using the CH32V203.
+The plan is to build up as much of the machine as I can using the CH32V203.
 In parallel, I'll work on getting a build system working for the AG32-series microcontrollers.
 Eventually, hopefully, the full machine will use thousands of these _really cool_ RISC-V + FPGA microcontrollers.

 ### 1 Node